 Technically, a solar watch can work without a battery.
-But since solar energy is available only during the day, the watch needs a battery to store energy for night use.
+However, since solar energy is available only during the day, the watch needs a battery to store energy for night use.

 Can you Replace a Solar Watch Battery?